Thena

 Thena (born Azura) is a character appearing in American comic books published by Marvel Comics.
-Created by Martin A. Burnstein and Jack Kirby, the character first appeared as Minerva in Red Raven Comics #1 (August 1940), but was later reintroduced as Thena in The Eternals #5 (November 1976).
+Created by Martin A. Bursten and Jack Kirby, the character first appeared as Minerva in Red Raven Comics #1 (August 1940), but was later reintroduced as Thena in The Eternals #5 (November 1976).
 She is a member of the Eternals, a race of superhumans in the Marvel Universe.
 She was also a member of Heroes for Hire.

 Angelina Jolie portrays Thena in the 2021 Marvel Cinematic Universe film Eternals.

 Publication history

-Thena first appeared in The Eternals #5 (November 1976).
-She was created by Martin A. Burnstein and Jack Kirby.
-Marvel Comics continuity was later retconned so that the character presented as the mythological god Minerva, introduced in Red Raven Comics #1 (August 1940), was actually Thena.
+Thena first appeared in Jack Kirby's The Eternals #5 (November 1976).
+Marvel Comics continuity was later retconned so that the character presented as the mythological god Minerva, introduced in Red Raven Comics #1 ("Mercury in the 20th Century" by artist Kirby and writer Martin A. Bursten; August 1940), was actually Thena.